Alkimik9000/api-start-express-ts/README.md

      git clone https://github.com/Alkimik9000/api-start-express-ts
      ```

 4. Use the `cd` command to navigate to the root directory of the cloned repository.
-Make sure the directory path ends with `/api-start-express-ts`.
+Make sure the directory path ends with `api-start-express-ts`.

 5. Once you've navigated to the root directory of the repository in your Terminal or Command Prompt, install the necessary dependencies by running the command below: